MohammadAlyounes/guess_game/README.md

 # guess_game
 A program covers the control flow and loops in Python.

-The program do the following:
+The program does the following:

 A randomly generated 4-digit number (input)